-In the event the cash and investments are used to provide funding for unanticipated expenses and the Adjusted Days Cash on Hand falls below the 270 day minimum, the General Manager will submit a plan in writing to the Commission that will restore it to the policy level over a period not to exceed five fiscal years.
+In the event the cash and investments are used to provide funding for unanticipated expenses and the Adjusted Days Cash on Hand falls below the 270-day minimum, the General Manager/Chief Executive Officer will submit a plan in writing to the Commission that will restore it to the policy level over a period not to exceed five fiscal years.

 - 3.1.2 Risk Reserve.
-HRSD maintains a self-insurance program for some of its risk exposures. - A. HRSD will maintain a Risk Reserve as of the end of the fiscal year of not less than 25 percent of projected annual self-insured claims costs for known, retained risks. - B. In the event the Risk Reserve is used and reduced to a level that is less than the 25 percent minimum to provide funding of unanticipated self-insured expenses, the General Manager will submit a plan in writing to the

-Commission that will restore the reserve to the policy level over a period not to exceed five fiscal years.

-3.1.3 Renewal and Replacement Reserve.
-As permitted by the Enabling Act, HRSD's Trust Agreements establish a reserve to finance "anticipated renewals, replacements, extensions, additions and extraordinary repairs" to wastewater system the extent needed.
-Under the Trust Agreements, the funding of the Renewal and Replacement Reserve is discretionary.

-3.2 BUDGETARY PRINCIPLES.

-3.2.1 Long-Range Financial Forecast.
-Each fiscal year the General Manager will submit to the Commission a 20-year financial forecast of anticipated annual revenues and expenses and capital improvements.
+HRSD maintains a self-insurance program for some of its risk exposures. - Α. HRSD will maintain a Risk Reserve as of the end of the fiscal year of not less than 25 percent of projected annual self-insured claims costs for known, retained risks. - В. In the event the Risk Reserve is used and reduced to a level that is less than the 25 percent minimum to provide funding of unanticipated selfinsured expenses, the General Manager/Chief Executive Officer will submit a plan in writing to the Commission that will restore the reserve to the policy level over a period not to exceed five fiscal years. - 3.1.3 Renewal and Replacement Reserve.
+As permitted by the Enabling Act.
+HRSD's Trust Agreement establishes a reserve to finance "anticipated renewals, replacements, extensions, additions and extraordinary repairs" to wastewater system the extent needed.
+Under the Trust Agreement, the funding of the Renewal and Replacement Reserve is discretionary. - 3.2 BUDGETARY PRINCIPLES. - 3.2.1 Long-Range Financial Forecast.
+Each fiscal year the General Manager/Chief Executive Officer will submit to the Commission a 20-year financial forecast of anticipated annual revenues and expenses and capital improvements.

-This forecast will serve as the foundation for the General Manager's annual budget proposal to the Commission.
+This forecast will serve as the foundation for the General Manager/Chief Executive Officer's annual budget proposal to the Commission.